Sociology of race and ethnic relations: United States

 In the United States, the study of racial and ethnic relations has been widely influenced by the factors associated with each major wave of immigration as the incoming group struggles with keeping its own cultural and ethnic identity while also assimilating into the broader mainstream American culture and economy.
-One of the first and most prevalent topics within American study is that of the relations between white Americans and African Americans due to the heavy collective memory and culture borne out of and lingering from centuries of forced slavery in plantations.
+One of the first and most prevalent topics within American study is of the relations between white Americans and African Americans due to the heavy collective memory and culture borne out of, and lingering from, centuries of forced slavery in plantations.

 Throughout the rest of American history, each new wave of immigration to the United States has brought another set of issues as the tension between maintaining diversity and assimilating takes on new shapes.
 Racism and conflict often rears up during these times.
 However, some key currents can be gleaned from this body of knowledge: in the context of the United States, there is a tendency for minorities to be punished in times of economic, political and/or geopolitical crises.
 Times of social and systemic stability, however, tend to mute whatever underlying tensions exist between different groups.
 In times of societal crisis—whether perceived or real—patterns or retractability of American identities have erupted to the fore of America's political landscape.
 Examples can be seen in Executive Order 9066 that placed Japanese Americans in incarceration centers as well as the 19th century Chinese Exclusion Act that banned Chinese laborers from emigrating to the United States (local workers viewed Chinese laborers as a threat).
 Current examples include post-9/11 backlash against Muslim Americans, although these have taken place in civil society, not through public policy.

+An aspect of racial and ethnic relations that is heavily studied is the sociological implications that come with racism and the associated poverty.
+It is a very divisive issue in the United States as it contributes to the belief that the United States is not equal and united.
+The continued denial of important issues and exclusion of minority concerns have led to violent upheaval to draw awareness to the civil strife.
+This results in the police and government resorting order, but at the expense of alienating and brutalizing minority populations.
+In addition, the majority populations are also alienated from minorities through the use of violence.